MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/air-custom-reporting.md

 # Use the Office 365 Management Activity API for custom or third-party reporting solutions

-If your organization is using a custom or third-party reporting solution, you can view information about automated investigations in that solution by using the Office 365 Management Activity API.
+With [Office 365 Advanced Threat Protection](https://docs.microsoft.com/microsoft-365/security/office-365-security/office-365-atp), you get [detailed information about automated investigations](air-view-investigation-results.md).
+However, some organizations also use a custom or third-party reporting solution.
+If your organization wants to integrate information about automated investigations with such a solution, you can use the Office 365 Management Activity API.

 Use the following resources to set this up: